isovector/certainty-by-construction/src/book/6-ring-solving.lagda.md

 Thankfully, this is not a cost we often need to pay, thanks to Agda's *ring solver.*

+## Rings

-The ring solver is a general purpose tool for automatically reasoning about rings.
-Rings are algebraic structures which generalize the relationships between addition and multiplication.
+The ring solver is a general purpose tool for automatically reasoning about rings. *Rings* are algebraic structures which generalize the relationships between addition and multiplication.
 A ring has an associative, commutative binary operation called "addition" and an associative, commutative binary operation called "multiplication."
+These operations need not correspond in any semantic way to the things we think of as being addition and multiplication, merely it's just they need to properly fit into the "ecosystem niche" that regular addition and multiplication do.

-We also have distinguished elements 0 and 1 that behave like you'd expect with respect to 0 and 1, namely that we have the following pile of equalities: `def:+-identityˡ`, `def:+-identityʳ`, `def:*-identityˡ`, `def:*-identityʳ`, `def:*-zeroˡ`, `def:*-zeroʳ`, `def:+-comm`, `def:*-comm`, `def:+-assocˡ`, `def:+-assocʳ`, `def:*-assocˡ`, `def:*-assocʳ`, `def:*-distribˡ-+`, and `def:*-distribʳ-+`.
-As you can see, there is a great deal of structure inherent here!
+What does this mean?
+A ring must also have distinguished elements 0 and 1 that behave like you'd expect with respect to addition and multiplication, namely that we have the following pile of equalities: `def:+-identityˡ`, `def:+-identityʳ`, `def:*-identityˡ`, `def:*-identityʳ`, `def:*-zeroˡ`, `def:*-zeroʳ`, `def:+-comm`, `def:*-comm`, `def:+-assocˡ`, `def:+-assocʳ`, `def:*-assocˡ`, `def:*-assocʳ`, `def:*-distribˡ-+`, and `def:*-distribʳ-+`.
+As
+you can see, there is a great deal of structure inherent in a ring!

 But, this is just the structure required of a *semiring*.
 In order to get the full *ring*, we require an additive inverse operation analogous to unary negation, with the property that for any $a$ we have $a + -a = 0$.

 By virtue of generalizing addition and multiplication, addition and multiplication themselves had better form a ring!
 And indeed they do.
 Note that however, the natural numbers don't have any additive inverses, and so they can at best be semirings.
 Integers, however, weaken this constraint, and are fully realizable as rings.

+Rings occupy an excellent space in the mathematical hierarchy, corresponding to the sort of algebraic reasoning that is required in grade-school, at least, that subset before fractions are introduced.
+Given our extreme familiarity with arithmetic over rings, it is the sort of reasoning that comes up everywhere in mathematics.
+And what's better is that, given we expect children to be able to solve it, there exists an algorithm for determining the equivalence of two expressions over the same ring.

+In this chapter, we will get a feel for using Agda's ring solver to tackle problems, and then dive in more deeply to see exactly how it works by implementing our own version.

+## Agda's Ring Solver

 Agda's standard library comes with a *ring solver*, which is a series of tools for automatically solving equalities over rings.
 Of course, calling it a *ring*